sgillespie/stat-server/README.md

    If you do not specify a host-ip, the program will print an error message and exit.

+FOR YOUR CONVENIENCE, all java binaries are included in the build directory, including the packaged jar.

 Testing
 =======
 Once built, you can run the stress tester by using the jar file: